The History of AI: From Rules-based Algorithms to Generative Models

 Despite their early promise, rules-based systems had significant limitations:

-• Lack of Flexibility: These systems could only operate within the boundaries of their pre-defined rules.
-Any scenario outside these rules required manual updates, making them rigid and difficult to adapt to new situations.
+• Lack of Flexibility: Systems could only operate within the boundaries of pre-defined rules, making them rigid and difficult to adapt to new situations.

-• Inability to Handle Complexity: As the complexity of the domain increased, the number of rules needed grew exponentially, making the systems cumbersome and slow.
-This phenomenon, known as the “combinatorial explosion,” hindered the scalability of rules-based AI.
+• Inability to Handle Complexity: As the complexity of the domain increased, the number of rules needed grew exponentially, causing scalability challenges.

 The Rise of Machine Learning in the 1990s